Brian-Doucet/nfldfs/README.md

 ```

 ### Using the CLI
-The command line interface (CLI) was designed for those who just want to download a bunch of raw data to use elsewhere; be it a database, Excel, Google Sheets, or another program.
+The command line interface (CLI) was designed for those who just want to download the raw data to use elsewhere; be it a database, Excel, Google Sheets, or another program.

 You run the CLI tool by calling it directly from within the package directory.
 Results are sent to the `nfldfs/data` directory.
 Call `python cli.py --help` for more information on arguments and options.